-Mr. ONG Ka Thai, the retiring Director, has served as an INED for more than 9 years.
-During his years of appointment he has demonstrated his ability to provide an independent view on the Company's matters.
-Notwithstanding his years of service as an INED, the Board is of the opinion that Mr. ONG's knowledge and experience in the Company's business will continue to generate valuable contribution to the Board, the Company and the Shareholders as a whole and thus recommends him for re-election at the 2018 AGM.
+Dr. HUA Min and Mr. YICK Wing Fat Simon, the retiring Directors, have served as the INEDs for more than 9 years.
+During their years of appointment, they have demonstrated their abilities to provide an independent view on the Company's matters.
+Notwithstanding their years of service as INEDs, the Board is of the opinion that Dr. HUA and Mr. YICK's knowledge and experience in the Company's business will continue to generate valuable contribution to the Board, the Company and the Shareholders as a whole and thus recommends them for re-election at the 2019 AGM.
+In accordance with the CG Code, the re-election of Dr. HUA and Mr. YICK will be subject to separate resolutions to be approved at the 2019 AGM.